 Minimum of 35 hours of mini-teaching in a local school in connection with methods courses.
 Prerequisites: Successful completion of Practicum B and required grade point average; receipt by School of Education of successful scores on the ISBE Basic Skills Test.
 Mini-Teachers meet periodically with faculty observers to share and reflect on the experience.
-To be taken as part of

-Professional Term C with EDUC 3350, 3360, 3380, 3240, or 3407.
+To be taken as part of Professional Term C with EDUC 3350, 3360, 3380, 3240, or 3407.
 Early Childhood candidates take this practicum twice, once at the preschool level and once at the grade levels 1-3.
-Elementary and secondary candidates must take this practicum at a level and in a setting different from the one chosen for practicum B. K-12 candidates should choose a 6-8 level.
+Elementary and secondary candidates must take this practicum B. K-12 candidates should choose a 6-8 level.
 Mini-teachers meet periodically with faculty observers to share and reflect on the experience.